-It’s not uncommon for periods to vary a little in length from month to month.
+It’s normal for periods to vary a little in length from month to month.
 How late can a period be before you should worry?
-It can be considered late if it’s more than five days past due.
+Generally, a period is considered late if it’s more than five days past due.

-Although a missed period can certainly make you worry, having an understanding of the menstrual cycle and of your body can help alleviate some of this stress.
+Although a missed period can be confusing, having an understanding of the menstrual cycle and the body can help clarify this situation.
 Here’s how the menstrual cycle works.

 Each menstrual cycle begins on the first day of your period and continues until the next period begins.
-The average menstrual cycle is about 28 days long.
-But a healthy cycle can be anywhere from 21 to 35 days long.
-Getting your period a day or two earlier or later is perfectly normal.
+The average menstrual cycle is about 28 days long, but a healthy cycle can be anywhere from 21 to 35 days long.
+Interestingly, a large study conducted by Flo and the University of Adelaide showed that only about 16 percent of the participants had a 28-day cycle, even though it was considered the typical length for menstrual cycles.

-Most periods last 3 to 5 days, but a period that’s 2 to 7 days long is also considered normal.
+Most periods last between three and five days, but a period anywhere between three and seven days long is also considered normal.
 A period that happens anytime of the month and is very unpredictable is considered irregular.

-Now that you’re familiar with what qualifies as a regular menstrual cycle, it’s time to understand why some women have late or irregular periods.
-During the early stages of puberty it’s common to have irregular cycles.
-It’s normal for adolescents to have irregular cycles for the first three years they get their periods.
+During the early stages of puberty, it’s common to have irregular cycles.
+It’s normal for adolescents to have irregular cycles for the first three years after they get their period.
 This is because the ovaries may not be releasing an egg every month yet, since hormone levels are still changing.
-However, if you are already past that phase and having late or irregular periods, there are lots of other things that can cause a late period.
+However, for people who are already past that phase, there are lots of other things that can cause a late period and irregular periods.

-Here are 7 common causes of a late period:
+Here are eight common causes of a late period:

 Stress may be one of the most common reasons for a late period.
-There can be many types of stress, including:
+There are many types of stress, including:

-Emotional stress caused by a death in a family, relationship problems, depression, or anxiety.
+- Emotional stress caused by relationship problems, depression, or anxiety

-Physical stress caused by surgery, injury, or illness such as viral or bacterial infections, diabetes, or inflammatory diseases of the gastrointestinal.
+- Physical stress caused by surgery, injury, or illness such as viral or bacterial infections, diabetes, or inflammatory diseases of the gastrointestinal tract

 2. Weight loss